MicrosoftDocs/power-platform/power-virtual-agents/advanced-create-topics-from-csi.md

 3. Review the topic name and trigger phrases, and follow the other steps in the [Create custom topics for your bot](authoring-create-edit-topics.md) article to complete the creation of your bot topic.

 ## Automate topics from the Topics page
-You can also automate topics from  the Topics page: hover over the topic you want to automate in the topic list, then select the **Automate** icon.
+You can also automate topics from  the Topics page by hovering over the topic you want to automate in the topic list, then selecting the **Automate** icon.

 ![Automate topics from Topics page](media/automate-topic-list.png)